dboghra/dboghra/README.md

 -->
 Hi!
 My name is Dreshta Boghra, and I go by she/her pronouns.

-Some of my work, like YCSB+R distributed database benchmarking, Synth AI research, and CityRat (a location-based web app project), is kept in private repositories.
+Some of my work is kept in private repositories.
 I’m happy to share code samples or walk through my work upon request.